TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 ### The idea

 Stimulus is a modest framework.
 It leaves things mostly up to you, but gives you a consistent way of doing things.
 It uses HTML `data-attributes` to attach and configure behavior on your HTML.
-Let us look an an HTML example from the handbook:
+Let us look at an HTML example from the handbook:

 ~~~html